Vegan Blueberry Lemon Cake

 For the Lemon Glaze:

-- While the cake is baking prepare the Lemon Glaze by combining powdered sugar with the lemon zest and lemon juice.
+- While the cake bakes, prepare the Lemon Glaze by combining powdered sugar with reserved lemon zest and lemon juice.
 Stir to combine.
+Add 1 to 2 tablespoons additional lemon juice for a thinner texture.
 Or you can use vegan lemon frosting.

 - When the cake is done, remove it from the oven.
 Drizzle the glaze over the cake.
 Allow it to cool for 10 minutes or so.